 Operating Policy – J. Lynn Watson Award for Community Service

-1. Criteria for granting the J. Lynn Watson Award
+Criteria

 The J. Lynn Watson Award for Community Service shall be granted in recognition of the McMaster campus group that has made the greatest contribution to charitable giving.

 In granting the J. Lynn Watson Award, the Selection Committee shall consider those campus groups who demonstrate an outstanding one-year achievement in each of the following areas: